JamShan/opengl-tutorials/ports/opengl-tutorial.org/readme.md

 # D2 Port of opengl-tutorial.org (work in progress)

 The [opengl-tutorial.org] project is a set of C++ tutorials covering OpenGL v3.3+.
+They were created by Sam Hocevar.
+If you use these D ports and follow the C++ tutorials, please do give credit to the original author, thanks!

 The included D [port][opengl-tutorial-port] contains the code samples which have been ported into D.